FrentescuCezar/GraphicCalculator/README.md

 (Year 1 Computer Science Project)

 The "Graph of a Function" project was implemented in C, using the "graphics.h" graphics library. \
-It contains a mathematical evaluator to process functions, as well as a way to display these functions on the xOy axis.
+It contains a mathematical expression-evaluator to process functions, as well as a way to display these functions on the xOy axis with the respectively asymptotes, min-max points, zoom in-out on a set interval [-a, +a].

 #### VIDEO